-So many things about this venue made it a perfect—even fated—choice for our sweet bride and her charming groom, but they never would have found it if they hadn’t been determined to wed in Chicago.
-Maggie and Dan have lived in California for the past seven years, but they wanted Dan’s 96-year-old grandma, who lives in the Windy City, to attend.
+So many things about Armour House made it a perfect—even fated—choice for Maggie and Dan, but they never would have found it if they hadn’t been determined to wed in Chicago.
+They’ve lived in California for the past seven years, but wanted Dan’s 96-year-old grandma, who lives in the Windy City, to attend.
 They fell in love with the Armour House, which is five minutes from her house!

 Maggie’s wedding dress journey is super relatable…and was touched with a bit of the magic that threaded through her wedding day: